 We didn’t have the scones until we were back in Manchester two days later, but they were still delicious.
 We had the plain ones (the raisin ones are also vegan), and they were nice and sweet, and very generously sized.
 And you can get a bonus glimpse of the exciting new crockery I bought in Polgooth the day before.
 The set on the left is from the 1880s!

-Our main eating for the day was done in Spinacio’s, which is right on the harbour front and on the first floor, so ask for a window seat and you’ll enjoy some stunning views.
+Our main eating for the day was done in Spinacio’s (UPDATE: closed in 2016), which is right on the harbour front and on the first floor, so ask for a window seat and you’ll enjoy some stunning views.
 It was a pretty, calm, friendly place with good relaxed service, and I really loved it.
 The websites only had sample menus, so you don’t get to see the real one until you’re in and looking at the big menu board.
 For my main course I had black eyed bean pancakes with a creamy kale and coconut sauce – there was a nice amount of spice in there, and the creaminess worked really well with it.
 There was a zingy, refreshing carrot and lime salad on the plate as well as another salad, which was nicely dressed but perhaps a bit too big.